 Depending on the field in which they publish, some publishers realize substantial revenue from reprint sales to corporate buyers.
-Rather than assuming that such revenues will be unattainable under an Open Access model, publishers that would otherwise depend upon these revenues may elect to position reprint fees as corporate donations to support Open Access.
+Rather than assuming that such revenues will be lost under an Open Access model, publishers that currently enjoy these revenues may elect to reposition these reprint fees as corporate donations to support Open Access.
 Corporate purchasers, already accustomed to paying the fees, have shown some willingness to continue the practice, especially where publisher provision of the reprints serves as a convenience purchase.
+For planning purposes, journals that currently earn corporate reprint revenues may wish to discount such revenue streams by 20% to 50%, depending on the anticipated behavior and demand of your corporate purchasers.